VertebrateResequencing/wr/.docs/nextflow/gaps.md

 - `overwrite` — whether to overwrite existing files (default: `true`).
 - `enabled` — conditionally enable/disable publishing.
 - `failOnError` — fail the task if publishing fails.

+## Channel Operators — Type Conversion

+The `toLong()`, `toFloat()`, and `toDouble()` channel operators are recognised and parsed without error, but they are no-ops — items pass through without actual type conversion.
+In real Nextflow these convert each channel item to the respective numeric type.
+If upstream items are already the correct type (common in practice) the end result is the same, but string-to-number conversion will not happen.